Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Introduction

 \section{Introduction}

-Large-scale web-crawled datasets are fundamental to the success of modern multimodal models such as AIMv2~\cite{fini2024multimodal}, ALIGN~\cite{jia2021scaling}, OpenAI CLIP~\cite{radford2021learning}, and SigLIP~\cite{zhai2023sigmoid}.
-These datasets provide vast quantities of information---but inevitably contain noise, biases, and irrelevant content.
+Large-scale web-crawled datasets are fundamental to the success of modern multimodal models such as AIMv2~\cite{fini2024multimodal}, SigLIP2~\cite{tschannen2025siglip}, OpenAI CLIP~\cite{radford2021learning}, and ALIGN~\cite{jia2021scaling}.
+These datasets provide vast quantities of information---but inevitably contain noise, biases, or misleading content.
 To mitigate these, data selection---ruling out undesirable samples---has emerged as a critical step in the development pipeline~\cite{albalak2024survey, bai2024survey}.
-For example, the FineWeb dataset~\cite{penedo2024fineweb}, containing 15 trillion text tokens, undergoes eight carefully designed filtering steps to ensure high model performance.
+For example, the FineWeb dataset, containing 15 trillion text tokens, undergoes eight carefully designed filtering steps to enhance model performance~\cite{penedo2024fineweb}.

 Current selection strategies; however, are far from satisfactory.
-We can broadly divide them into two categories: model-free methods, such as those based on handcrafted heuristics or semantic similarity to downstream datasets~\cite{wang2024cliploss, thrush2024improving} often \emph{require costly trial‑and‑error} to establish selection rules and \emph{add unwanted dependencies} on other datasets.
+We can broadly divide them into two categories: model-free methods, such as those based on hand-crafted heuristics or semantic similarity to downstream datasets~\cite{xie2023data, wang2024cliploss} often \emph{require costly trial‑and‑error} to establish selection rules and \emph{add unwanted data dependencies}.
 These methods also lack the granularity needed to assess individual utility, leading to suboptimal training outcomes.
-In contrast, model-based techniques, such as those building specialized filtering networks~\cite{fang2023data, chen2024automated, wettig2024qurating, thakkar2023self}, scoring samples through a pretrained reference model's loss~\cite{mindermann2022prioritized, lin2024rho}, or using influence functions ~\cite{lin2024data, yu2024mates, wang2024greats, xia2024less, wu2024icons}, \emph{increase the complexity} of the pipeline and are often \emph{computationally expensive.} These shortcomings motivate the need for a \emph{simpler, dataset-agnostic, compute-efficient} way to curate high-quality datasets.
+In contrast, model-based techniques, such as those building specialized filtering networks~\cite{fang2023data, thakkar2023self, chen2024automated, wettig2024qurating, wang2025ultra}, scoring samples through a reference model loss~\cite{mindermann2022prioritized, lin2024rho}, or using influence functions ~\cite{yu2024mates, wang2024greats, xia2024less, wu2024icons}, \emph{increase pipeline complexity} and are often \emph{computationally expensive at scale.} These shortcomings motivate the need for a \emph{simpler, dataset-agnostic, compute-efficient} mechanism for identifying high-value data.